jsywulak/urban-adventure/README.md

-make up        # standup the cloud resources, including the EKS cluster make login     # login to the ECR repo make apply     # deploys the container and assisting services to the EKS cluster make att       # calls the endpoint make destroy   # cleans up everything
+make up        # standup the cloud resources, including the EKS cluster make login     # login to the ECR repo make apply     # deploys the container and assisting services to the EKS cluster make att       # simple test that calls the endpoint make destroy   # cleans up everything
 ```